-It may be helpful for an asthma patient to find out which exactly of these items trigger their asthma.
+It may be helpful for an asthma patient to find out which of these items triggers their asthma.
 Then, find a way to minimize their exposure to it.

 An Asthma Patient’s Action Plan

 An asthma patient’s action plan includes first aid practices as advised by their doctor.
-It may include the following:
+It may consist of the following:

 - Take notes of which medications to take as prescribed.

-- Know when to take medications and set an alarm.
+- Know when to take medications and set the alarm.

 - Make sure inhalers are filled.

-There are different types of inhalers available and they may be used as prescribed according to the asthma patient’s situation.
-Information about these inhalers and their correct usage may be important to be learned by an asthma patient and his/her family.
-As well as knowing what to do during an asthma attack.
+Different types of inhalers are available and may be used as prescribed according to the asthma patient’s situation.
+Information about these inhalers and their correct usage may be essential to be learned by an asthma patient and their family, as well as knowing what to do during an asthma attack.
 Such important details are some of the contents of the first aid course for asthma.

 Importance of a First Aid Course

-First aid is the immediate response to emergencies, and one of them is asthma attacks.
+First aid is the immediate response to emergencies, one of which is asthma attacks.
 It may start from mild to life-threatening symptoms, all of which may be treated with an asthma attack first aid.
-It involves the right knowledge and skills in responding to asthma attacks.
+It involves the proper knowledge and skills in responding to asthma attacks.
 Fortunately, these may be acquired from pieces of first aid training offered by accredited course providers in Perth.

 First Aid Course for Asthma